Beginning Sounds Activities

 Need an easy beginning letter sound review?
-Check out this free alphabet activity.
+Check out these free alphabet beginning sounds activities that include 6 different full-color worksheets to practice matching letters to sounds.
 All you need is the printable, magnetic letters, and a cookie tray.

 Wanting to bridge that gap, I decided a new printable was just what we needed.
 So here we are with a cookie tray beginning letter sound match.